“A luxurious small hotel set across 2 grand Victorian villas, hued in rich, deep colours, and set in peaceful Haymarket”

 Guests will be contact prior to arrival to detail measures in place; pre-arrival questionnaire; payment by card preferred

-- A friendly welcome, and warm, helpful staff
+- A friendly welcome extended to families and dog-lovers, and warm, helpful staff

 - Beautiful decor and character in the rooms, along with fabulous showers and Fired Earth copper bathtubs